#Connect WhatsApp to Claude and ChatGPT with MCP Server

 moltflow_get_campaign_analytics— Get delivery and engagement metrics for campaignsmoltflow_get_contact_engagement— See engagement stats for a specific contactmoltflow_get_contact_history— Pull full interaction history for a contact

-Every tool includes input validation via Zod schemas, structured error handling, and response formatting in either Markdown or JSON.
+Every tool includes input validation, structured error handling, and response formatting in either Markdown or JSON.

 Setup: Claude Desktop